hswanson13/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 To obtain these values you will load the grabber tool and grab these positions manually to put in the config.
 For example, with the grabber tool loaded:

-1. You would bring the grabber tool directly overhead of the center of the stamp (pos1)
+1. Bring the gantry into pos4, where the stamp is sitting safely.
+Record this point as pos4.
-2. Move gantry over to a safe location (pos2)
+2. Now, bring the gantry out to a safe distance to pos 3.
+Record this.
-3. Bring gantry down such that it can now slide in and pick up the stamp without crashing (pos3)
+3. Bring the gantry up to record pos2.
-4. Where grabber tool and stamp will be safely combined (pos4) And now the grabber tool has picked up the stamp when it moves up to pos 1
+4. Finally, go back in the same direction as pos4 to get pos1.
+This should be above pos4.

 *Format:* **LOADSTAMP stamp_number**